Woman who created green bean casserole dies at 92

 She is survived by her husband of 59 years, Thomas, and a son and daughter.
 A service will be held Saturday in Haddonfield.

-Associated Press writer Bruce Shipkowski contributed to this report from Trenton, New Jersey.
+Associated Press writer Bruce Shipkowski in Trenton, N.J., contributed to this report.